 This course provides the opportunity for the investigation of career opportunities, ethics, history and functions of health information technology.
 The course also provides an overview of the organization of healthcare delivery.
 It introduces basic concepts and terminology, security, privacy and organization of healthcare in the US.

 Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Fall, Spring

 HIT 110 Diagnosis Coding I

-Prerequisite(s): ALH 116 and HIT 180.
+Prerequisite(s): Grade of C or better in ALH 116.